 The Australian Alcohol Guidelines recommend fewer than seven drinks per week.
 And with no more than two drinks on any one day.
 The Ministerial Council on Drug Strategy endorsed the Guidelines.
 That’s Australia’s highest decision-making body for alcohol and drug policy.24

 Medical school textbooks on obstetrics are largely based on scientific evidence.
 Therefore, most condone drinking at some level by pregnant women.
 About one-third do not address the question.
 A few go beyond the scientific medical evidence.
 Thus, they recommend zero alcohol consumption during pregnancy.25

 III.
 Should a Pregnant Woman Drink?

 Several important points are worth noting about drinking and fetal alcohol syndrome.

 - It’s impossible to “prove a negative.”
 Therefore, opponents of drinking in general can always say that “no safe limit on consumption has been proven”

 - There is no evidence that having one drink a day has ever caused Fetal Alcohol Syndrome.
 The burden of proof lies on those who say that such drinking is harmful.
 They have not been able to do so.

-- Women who choose to drink in moderation while pregnant are acting consistently with scientific evidence.
+- Women who choose to drink in moderation while pregnant are acting with scientific evidence support them.

 - There is always the possibility that moderate drinking might cause some unidentified harm.